wboettge/DairyCattleDataCollection/README.md

 2. Collect and store sensor data using cloud resources:
     - [TimeStream](https://aws.amazon.com/timestream/) database to store sensor data
     - [IoT Rule](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rules.html) to forward incoming IoT messages to the database
+    - [EC2](https://aws.amazon.com/ec2/) instance running a Grafana server for data visualization

 ## Installation
 ### Prerequisates
+- AWS Account
+    - The resources required exceed the free tier limits, which will mean setting up a payment method with the account.
+Charges should be minimal (likely <$10, but potentially more with many messages).
+    - If creating a new account, choose a Personal account with developer support plan (the lowest).
 - [aws-cli](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) must be installed *and* configured with an AWS account on the deployment machine (see https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html for instructions on how to do this on your preferred development platform).
 - [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
+    - Run `npm -v` and `node -v` to check if you have these installed
 - [AWS CDK toolkit](https://docs.aws.amazon.com/cdk/latest/guide/cli.html)

 ### Deployment
+- Clone a local copy of the repository
+- Navigate to the cloned directory
-- Update the Wifi network SSID/country and public SSH key used to connect to your devices in the [lib/utils/constants.ts](lib/utils/constants.ts) file.
+- Update the Wifi network SSID,country, and password and public SSH key used to connect to your devices in [lib/utils/constants.ts](lib/utils/constants.ts).
     - SSH isn't required, so the public key field can be left blank
+    - If connecting to UWNet, the `wifiPasswordSecretName` must be left blank, and the device you are using to connect must be registered with UWNet.
+This can be done when using the device for the first time, or if you have the MAC address, by following the directions here: https://kb.wisc.edu/helpdesk/page.php?id=79140
 - Install cdk dependencies with `npm install`
 - Bootstrap your AWS environment to allow the use of the CDK with `cdk bootstrap`
 - Optionally, run `cdk diff` to view what resources will be created